 Spousal visa access increases the mixed-citizenship coupled and marriage rates for same-sex attracted individuals.
 This can affect downstream outcomes in three ways: demographic accounting, the market for romantic partners, and specific benefits of spousal visas.
 More specifically, with more MSS couples, same-sex couples will more closely resemble MSS couples by accounting for the demographic change.
 With more entrants and new benefits to marriage, the marriage market participants can compete to make themselves attractive.
 Similarly, a mechanical marriage market reallocation can also change the characteristics of same-sex couples.
-Lastly, the benefits of spousal visas may affect the attributes of same-sex couples directly-for example, increased marriage and naturalization.
+Lastly, the benefits of spousal visas may affect the attributes of same-sex couples directly-for example, couples can choose to marry and naturalize sooner.